Present at FNCE® 2019

 Objectives, Learning Need Codes and CPE Level

-- Provide up to three objectives describing the outcomes resulting from the presentation.
+- Provide three learning objectives describing the outcomes resulting from the presentation.

 - A learning objective should complete the following statement with an observable and measurable verb: “After this presentation, the attendee should be able to … “